Skip to main content

 The Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants (IAI) and the Institut Akuntan Publik Indonesia/Indonesian Institute of Certified Public Accountants (IAPI) are responsible for setting ethical requirements for their members, in accordance with the Minister of Finance Decree No. 216/PMK.01/2017, and the Public Accountants Act No. 5 of 2011.

 IAI, IAPI, and IAMI as the three recognized PAOs in Indonesia have published a joint Code of Ethics for all professional accountants in Indonesia called the Kode Etik Akuntan Indonesia.
-This Code is aligned with the 2018 International Code of Ethics for Professional Accountants and is effective July 1, 2020.
+The latest joint Code has been updated and aligned with the 2024 IESBA International Code of Ethics for Professional Accountants.

 Current Status: Adopted